-As a net exporter of indigenous coal, natural gas and oil, Vietnam currently relies on fossil fuels for 84% of its primary energy mix, dominated by coal at 51%.
+As a traditional exporter of indigenous coal, natural gas and oil, Vietnam currently relies on fossil fuels for around 80% of its primary energy mix, dominated by coal at close to 50%.

 Vietnam has committed to achieving a net zero carbon target by 2050 and reducing the proportion of coal in the primary energy mix to 30% by 2030 to be replaced by natural gas and non-hydro renewable energy.
 The country is at the same time reducing its historically high use of hydro energy which has badly impacted the environment.
 Hydro power’s contribution to electricity generation is expected to decline from 27.8% in 2020 to 12.4% in 2030.

 Vietnam’s challenge in reducing its reliance on coal is sizeable, given the sharp rise in its coal use over the past five years – including a jump from coal making up less than 33% of electricity generation in 2017 to comprising close to 50% in recent years.
 In many ways Vietnam typifies the challenge of many Asian nations, seeking to continue economic growth that has been among the region’s strongest while striving to meet ambitious climate objectives.